jovanhuang/Mobile-Game-App-Unity/README.md

 # Mobile-game-unity
-*Group Members: Goh Jun Le, Jannat Bedi, Bryan Goh, Jovan Huang, Patria Lim* This application was created under NTU EDGE programme for UBS Group AG.
+*Group Members: Goh Jun Le, Jannat Bedi, Bryan Goh, Jovan Huang, Patria Lim* This application was created as part of Project Vigilance under NTU EDGE programme for UBS Group AG. <br>

 ### Description
 - A gaming application with 4 different levels to educate and test the public on cybersecurity knowledge. <br>